leobauza/browncoat/README.md

 The underlying structure has changed drastically since v0.1.9 and will be changing again.
 It will change to have an express backend and do some task management with grunt and later move to yeoman.

+### Code
+All the code and conventions will be made available as github gists so that anyone can comment on any individual piece of code.
+My hope is this will make it easier for me to update different parts of the framework.
+While having issues on github for browncoat as a whole is useful, something like changing a class name on the forms prettify library might get lost.
+Of course, that may end up working horribly, but it also has the side-effect of giving me an easier way to include embedded code for easier copying and pasting in the docs.

 ### get updates
 I am working on an easier go at installing browncoat using a combination of grunt and bower to set up a project.
 Until then forking the repository is all I've got for you though.

 ### changelog (highlights)